 Often, there will be a conference call in progress and you will need to call another participant.
 That is where the dialout feature comes in.
 If your system supports dialing outside users, you can dial-out another user using the dialout command of mf console.
-To dial to another user from the started conference you should run the following mf console command:
+To dial to another user you should run the following mf console command:

 '''

-dialout <peer_number> <timeout> <originator_conf_number>
+dialout <peer_number> <did_number> <accesscode>

-<did number> <accesscode> [<role>]
+where

 '''

-- <peer_number> The phone number you wish to dial. - <timeout> Allowed maximal timeout in seconds, i.e. how many seconds the call can wait the answer. - <originator_conf_number> The original conference number, i.e. the conference from which you would like to make dial-out, this conference must be started prior to dial-out. - <did_number> The target conference DNIS (DID) number where the call should be joined after the dial-out is complete. - <accesscode> The access code that should be used to join to the target conference. - <role> the role that will be granted to the call when it joins to the target conference (applicable only for call flows without authorization, for example CONF call flow).
+- <peer number> The phone number you wish to dial. - <did\number> The target conference DNIS (DID) number where the call should be joined after the dial-out is complete. - <accesscode> The access code that should be used to join to the target conference.